 Depending on your category of business or profession, you may need to comply with additional state and federal licensing and regulations.

-You will find detailed information on selecting and registering your corporate structure at Ohio Department of Development's 1st Stop Business Connection.
+You will find detailed information on selecting and registering your corporate structure at Ohio Department of Development's "Start a Business" page.
 You can also find a complete list of business filing forms at Ohio Secretary of State's site.
 There you may also search filings to see if the corporate or trade name you would like to register is available.

 There are many excellent "how to write" a business plan books in the Library.
-Also available from the Library is Gale Business: Plan Builder, a step-by-step online planning tool for starting, managing and optimizing a business or nonprofit (See: Featured Business Databases above.).
 Additional online resources include the U.S. Small Business Administration (SBA) basic explanation and step-by-step details on writing business plans, templates, and free sample business plans.

 Two excellent online sources for information on these topics are The National Women's Business Council and the U.S. Dept. of Labor's Women's Bureau.
 The Library also has many books on the topic of women in business.

-Produced by The World Bank, DoingBusiness.org is a very useful tool for comparing business regulations across the globe.
+Produced by The World Bank, Business Ready is a very useful tool for comparing business regulations across the globe.
 In-depth rankings, data, and reports are provided on business regulations from nearly 180 economies.

 In addition to the online resources listed above, be sure to check out the books the Library has on international trade.